darkrenaissance/darkfi/doc/src/architecture/smart_contracts.md

 ## Parallelisation Techniques

-Since verification is done through `state_transition()` which returns an update that is then committed to the state using `apply()`, we can perform verify all transactions in a block in parallel.
+Since verification is done through `state_transition()` which returns an update that is then committed to the state using `apply()`, we can verify all transactions in a block in parallel.

 To enable calling another transaction within the same block (such as flashloans), we can add a special depends field within the tx that makes a tx wait on another tx before being allowed to verify.